flexa-lang/flexa-lang.github.io/docs/v2/introduction.md

 Flexa is a statically-typed, general-purpose language that emphasizes simplicity, readability, and flexibility.
 It combines the best features of modern programming languages with a clean and intuitive syntax, making it easy to learn and use.

 ### Key Features
-- **Simple and Clean Syntax**: Flexa's syntax is designed to be easy to read and write, reducing the cognitive load on developers.
+- **Simple and Clean Syntax**: Flexa's syntax try to be easy to read and write, reducing the cognitive load on developers.
 - **Strong Typing with Type Inference**: Flexa ensures type safety while allowing you to omit type declarations when the type can be inferred.
-- **Standard Library**: Flexa comes with a comprehensive set of built-in libraries for tasks like file handling, networking, data manipulation, and more.
+- **Standard Library**: Flexa comes with a small set of built-in libraries for tasks like file handling, networking, data manipulation, and more.
-- **Cross-Platform**: Flexa programs can run on multiple platforms without modification, thanks to its portable runtime.
+- **Cross-Platform**: Flexa programs can run on multiple platforms (Windows and Linux for now) without modification, thanks to its portable runtime.
 - **Extensible**: Flexa allows you to create and use custom libraries, making it highly adaptable to your specific needs.

 ---